terminalcloud/apps/docs/xfce.md

-# Ubuntu 14.04 with XFCE4 - Terminal.com Container
+# Ubuntu 14.04 with XFCE4 - Terminal

-This container has a full Ubuntu 14.04 ready to use and install whatever you want.
+This Terminal has a full Ubuntu 14.04 ready to use and install whatever you want.
 It also contains X11rdp to let you connect to the machine using remote desktop.

 ## About XFCE: